BPS Welcome Services

 Step 3: School Choice

 Families are encouraged to apply to all three exam schools for grade 7 and 9; however, the parent/guardian must rank at least one exam school to have the student considered for admissions.
-During the school choice process families are able to express interest in the three exam schools, as well as other district schools within the child’s home-base.
+During the school choice process families are able to rank order the three exam schools, as well as other district schools within the child’s home-base.

-Current BPS students in grades 6 and 8 will receive a school choice form from their current school in late December 2022/early January 2023.
+Current BPS students in grades 6 and 8 will receive a School Choice Form from their current school in early January 2024.
 Families may write in their preferences and return the form to the child’s current school for processing.
 Families with an email address on file will also receive a notification with the option of submitting their ranked school preferences online.
-The deadline to submit school choices will be late January 2023.

-The parent/guardian of grade 8 students currently attending an exam school must visit a BPS Welcome Center to complete a transfer request in order to submit their ranked preference(s) for a different exam school.
-This process will begin in January 2023, and the deadline to submit school choices will be late January 2023.
+The parent/guardian of grade 8 students currently attending an exam school, and the parent/guardian of a BPS grade 9 student interested in the O’Bryant, must visit a BPS Welcome Center in January 2024 to complete a transfer request in order to submit their ranked preference(s) for a different exam school.

 -